Overseas student type

 - apply their skills and knowledge to the service of others through practical engagement and in contexts such as practical support ministries or cultural and philosophical analysis.

-Successful completion of Year 12 in an Australian secondary school or the Diploma in Theology, or equivalent.
+Successful completion of the Victorian Certificate of Education in an Australian secondary school or the Diploma in Theology, or equivalent.

 Prospective students apply by direct entry to a College of the University.
 The Australian Tertiary Admissions Rank (ATAR) is not used in selection at the University of Divinity.